lenoth/lenoth/README.md

 👋 Hi, I'm Lucas.

 I'm a software developer specializing in frontend.
-I live in Connecticut and I'm currently a software engineer at PGA of America.
+I currently live in Palm Beach, Florida and I'm a software engineer at PGA of America.

 I have experience in both development and product design.